CurvaturesDemo

 represents a midpoint value whilst the blue represents values less

-than the midopoint value and red represents colours greater than the
+than the midopoint value and orange represents colours greater than the

 midpoint value.